 Although bank failures are rare in Canada, CDIC is there to protect deposits at its member institutions, big or small.
 In the case of larger members, CDIC has plans to ensure that all of us would have ongoing access to our deposits and day-to-day banking services.

 But some things are not protected by CDIC.
 For example, stocks, bonds, and mutual funds are not covered.
-Also, it’s important to know that accounts in foreign currency such as U.S. dollars are also not covered.

 Take steps to ensure that your money is safe by becoming informed about CDIC’s member institutions, insured categories, and limits.
 Talk to your financial advisor or ask about CDIC where you bank or invest.